pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 docker run -it --rm pvgenuchten/geodatacrawler crawl-metadata --help
 ```

-For advanced Docker statements there are some differences between Windows commandline, Windows powershell and Linux bash.
+For advanced Docker statements there are some differences between Windows commandline, Windows PowerShell and Linux bash.
 Use the relevant syntax for your system.

 ## Initial MCF files